Getting Started

 By default, Cloud Manager's dev server only listens on localhost

 .
-If you need to expose the Vite dev server, you can use the following command.
+If you need to expose the Vite dev server to all network interfaces, you can use the following command.

 Note: This is useful for running Cloud Manager's dev server in Docker-like environments